Can I Run My Caravan Air Conditioner From a Battery?

 This bundle has a big enough inverter to run any roof top air conditioner on the market.
 You can easily scale it up by paralleling multiple 200Ah lithium batteries together to increase your run time off the grid.

-But for many of our customers wanting to free camp and use their air con in their van, the best solution is often a caravan/camping generator.
+For many of our customers wanting to free camp and use their air con in their van, the best solution is often a caravan/camping generator.
 You'll need fuel and oil and an extension lead of course, but a good generator will allow you to run your air con for more than 6-8 hours straight without having to worry about re-fueling.
 In hot climates when you want a good night's sleep in a cool van, this generator option is therefore most likely going to be the best one, unless you have a decent sized lithium battery system.

 Another worthy mention is cost.
 It depends on what power system you already have in your van, but if you are starting from scratch, then a new large lithium battery power system can be several thousands of dollars.
 There are however, a huge amount of benefits that the latest RV lithium battery systems offer for your next adventure, and they can be worth every penny for many customers - some of these benefits can be seen here in more detail in our related article: 'Power on the go: Generator vs. Battery'.